The Best Areas to Stay in Bali: Which is Right For You?

 Nusa Dua

 Nusa Dua is located on the eastern side of the Bukit Peninsula on the very southern tip of Bali.
 It’s only about a 30-minute drive from Kuta and Seminyak but it is completely different.
-With its fancy resorts, Nusa Dua is one of the best areas to stay in Bali for a more upscale, family-oriented crowd.
+With its fancy resorts, Nusa Dua is one of the best areas to stay in Bali for a more upscale, family-oriented getaway.

 It’s a great place for those who want a bit more of a relaxing, yet luxurious, vacation away from the crowds of Kuta and Seminyak.
-There’s not really all that much to do in Nusa Dua aside from relaxing at your hotel pool or private beach and dining in one of the few restaurants in town.
+There’s not really all that much to do in Nusa Dua aside from relaxing at your hotel pool or private beach and dining in one of the excellent restaurants in town.

 Who’s it good for: Families, honeymooners and anyone who’s looking for a resort-oriented vacation.